top of page

 Film Screening

-Indigenous Educators will lead talks, workshops, and storytelling sessions in the Museum’s Millworkers Learning Centre and visit local schools to share their knowledge.
+Indigenous Educators will lead talks, presentations, and storytelling sessions in the Museum’s Millworkers Learning Centre and visit local schools to share their knowledge.
+Tickets available through TicketsPlease.

 Indigenous Cuisine and Supplies